PREGNANCY RULES: WHAT NOT TO SAY TO A PREGNANT WOMAN

-The truth: Even if they’ve had a baby, it can be hard to remember just how big that tum needs to get, to grow and develop a tiny human.
+The truth: Even if they’ve had a baby, it can be hard to remember just how big that tum got, to grow and develop a tiny human.
 Again, all women carry their baby’s differently, and all women have varying sizes of babies, so to hazard a guess as to when someone’s baby is due, is probably pretty slippery territory.
 They really just shouldn’t go there, but they probably will.

 Golden rule #4 Don’t discourage and dishearten other mums

-You hear: ‘You’re going to suck at this.
-It’s tough work and it’s never going to improve’.
+You hear: ‘You’re going to suck at this, it’s tough work and it’s never going to improve’.

 They mean: Exactly what they’ve said.